Stanisz96/SED/Lab_02/README.md

 # Laboratory 2 - LDA, QDA and naive Bayes
-## Exercise 1: "2D DISTRIBUTION DENSITY"
+## Exercise 1: "2D Distribution density"
 ### Data generation
 For generating points of every classes, is used function `multivariate_normal()` from _NumPy_ library.
 Means, covariances and numbers of points for every class